 …including a simple wood-burning cooking pit.

-Best of all, the water used to wash dishes and irrigate the plants is pumped using an ingeniously-rigged stationary bicycle.
+Best of all (especially for our energetic boys), the water used to wash dishes and irrigate the plants is pumped using an ingeniously-rigged stationary bicycle.

-I usually hate hopping onto stationary bikes because I see no point to pedaling yet getting nowhere, but here, there’s actually a purpose for spinning the wheels.
+I usually hate hopping onto stationary bikes—you won’t find me at a SoulCycle class anytime soon!—because I see no point to pedaling to nowhere, but here, spinning actually serves a critical purpose.

 When it was time for lunch, we followed Bwosai into the fields again to hand-pick fresh vegetables for the lunch menu of stir-fries and curry.